 Intel requests dismissal of ‘vexatious’ appeal by farmer to its Leixlip expansion

-Chip giant asks an Bord Pleanála to use its powers to dismiss appeal against its $4bn investment plan
+Chip giant asks An Bord Pleanála to use its powers to dismiss appeal against $4bn investment plan

-Kildare Co Council gave the project the go-ahead in May but Mr Reid is single handedly trying to stop the massive investment proceeding.
+Kildare County Council gave the project the go-ahead in May but Mr Reid is single handedly trying to stop the massive investment proceeding.
+Photograph: Dave Meehan

-Intel Ireland has requested An Bord Pleanála (ABP) to exercise rarely-used powers to dismiss what it claims is the ‘vexatious’ appeal by a local farmer, Thomas Reid, against a ts planned $4 billion (€3.6 billion) investment in Leixlip.
+Intel Ireland has requested An Bord Pleanála (ABP) to exercise rarely-used powers to dismiss what it claims is the “vexatious” appeal by a local farmer, Thomas Reid, against a its planned $4 billion (€3.6 billion) investment in Leixlip.

-Kildare Co Council gave the Intel project the go-ahead in May but Mr Reid is trying to stop the project from proceeding.
+Kildare County Council gave the Intel project the go-ahead in May but Mr Reid is trying to stop the project from proceeding.

 Mr Reid of Hedsor House, Blakestown, Carton, Maynooth has long been a thorn in the side of the US multinational in the planning arena and this is the seventh Intel application he has brought before ABP since 2012.